 Where Does Milk Come From?

 Here’s a great YouTube video to share with your little ones, Where Does Milk Come From?
-In this cute 5 minute video, two kids on a farm, talk about what kind of cows give milk and then take you into the barn to show your child the process of where milk comes from.
-Since it’s a young boy and his brother narrating, it’s like a friend explaining where milk comes from, to your child in a way a they will understand it.
+In this cute 5-minute video, two kids on a farm talk about what kind of cows give milk and then go into a barn to show your child the process of where milk comes from.
+Since it’s a young boy and his brother narrating, it’s like a friend explaining where milk comes from to your child in a way they will understand it.

 Visit Local Farms